-Overgrown shrubbery, vehicles, and trash dumpsters near the building provide excellent cover for burglars.
+Overgrown shrubbery, vehicles, and trash dumpsters near buildings provide excellent cover for burglars.
 Keeping trees and shrubs trimmed away from windows and doors can help minimize hiding places around buildings.

 Exterior windows can be covered with burglar-resistant glazing, which provides the appearance of glass and increases security.
 Consult a security expert to find out more about glazing.

-Many window locks are simply latches that can be pried open.
-Ask a locksmith or security supplier how you can select more secure window locks.
+Many window locks are simple latches that can be pried open.
+Ask a locksmith or security supplier about more secure window locks.